MacCampbell/vMap/README.md

 # vMap
 A basic plot of Vietnam with R

+# Why
-## A common thing I have to do is make a map for plotting sampling locations on.
+A common thing I have to do is make a map for plotting sampling locations on.
 This map was created for the SEDES IJL workshop to make it more relevant to Vietmanese researchers.
 This creates a base map of our region of interest.
+I then demonstrate how to plot points and labels on it.

 ![](./examples/baseMap.png)